Multiorders in amenable group actions: Multiorder and orbit equivalence to an action of the integers

 Since $T$ is invertible, the sets $F_n(x)$ and $T(F_n(x))$ have equal cardinalities, and hence the other difference $F_n(x)\setminus T(F_n(x))$ has the same cardinality, just shown to be smaller than $\frac\eps2|F_n|$.
 Thus the symmetric difference has cardinality less than $\eps|F_n|$ and the proof is completed. \end{proof}

-\begin{proof}[Proof of Theorem \ref{TM}] By a standard ergodic decomposition argument, it suffices to prove the theorem in case $\nu$ is ergodic.
+\begin{proof}[Proof of Theorem \ref{TM}] Let $(\tilde{\O},\nu,G)$ be a multiorder on a countable group~$G$.
+By a standard ergodic decomposition argument, it suffices to prove the theorem in case $\nu$ is ergodic.
 There exists a free ergodic action $(X,\mu,G)$ which has the multiorder $(\tilde\O,\nu,G)$ as a factor via a factor map $\varphi$ (for instance, take an ergodic joining\footnote{A joining of two measure-preserving systems, say $(X,\mu, G)$ and $(Y,\nu,G)$ is any measure on $X\times Y$ (usually denoted as $\mu\vee\nu$) invariant under the product action of $G$, and whose respective marginals are $\mu$ and $\nu$.
-It is well known that if both $\mu$ and $\nu$ are ergodic then there exists an ergodic joining $\mu\vee\nu$ (see e.g.\ \cite[Proposition~1.4]{TR}; the same proof applies to amenable group actions).} of any free ergodic action of $G$ with the multiorder, and $\varphi$ being the projection on the second coordinate).
+It is well known that if both $\mu$ and $\nu$ are ergodic then there exists an ergodic joining $\mu\vee\nu$ (see e.g.\ \cite[Proposition~1.4]{TR}; the same proof applies to general countable group actions).} of the multiorder with a Bernoulli $G$-process, and $\varphi$ being the projection on the first coordinate).
 Let $S:X\to X$ be given by~\eqref{full}.
-Then, any $g\in G$, viewed as a transformation of $X$, belongs to the full group of the $\Z$-action on $X$ generated by $S$.
+Then, any $g\in G$, viewed as a~transformation of $X$, belongs to the full group of the $\Z$-action on $X$ generated by~$S$.

 Now, Lemma \ref{tom} can be applied to the $\Z$-action on $X$ given by the iterates of $S$ in the role of the action of $\Gamma$, the classical F\o lner \sq\ $F_n=[0,n]$ in $\Z$, and $g$ (viewed as a mapping on $X$) in the role of $T$.
 The lemma yields that for $\mu$-almost every $x\in X$, any $\eps>0$ and $n$ sufficiently large, we have